 Anatomy of a Double Crochet

-The dc is a much taller stitch than a single crochet.
+The dc is a much taller stitch than a single crochet or half double crochet.
 It is made by working a yarn over before inserting the hook into a stitch, then yarn over and pull up a loop, (yarn over and draw through two loops) twice.

 Double Crochet Turning Chain